center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 Interpreter <https://attack.mitre.org/techniques/T1059>`__, and others depending on how obfuscation was used during the attack.

-A majority of T1027 did not include sub-techniques.
+A majority of T1027 sightings did not include sub-techniques.
 This is likely due in part to normalizing our data, which included T1045 and T1066 from previous ATT&CK versions, to T1027.
 The most observed sub-technique was `T1027.002 – Software Packing
 <https://attack.mitre.org/techniques/T1027/002>`__.
 Adversaries use this sub-technique